-- Who were the Maya and what did they discover/invent that we still use in Great Britain today? - Comparisons of Ancient Maya life and concurrent British history - Number, writing, calendar, astronomy/stargazing/observatories, chocolate
+- Who were the Maya and what did they discover/invent that we still use in Great Britain today? - Comparisons of Ancient Maya life and concurrent British history

-Slave Trade, black history
+Slave Trade & black history

-- How/where did it begin? - Who were Rosa Parks, Martin Luther King (Jnr) and how did they influence change the world so that were have human and civil rights today?
+- How/where did it begin? - Who were Rosa Parks, Martin Luther King (Jnr) and how did they influence change in the world so that we have human and civil rights today?

-- Use a range of sources to decide if Alfred the Great was really great? - Analyse artefacts from Sutton Hoo - What is Sutton Hoo and who discovered this historical site?
-What can we learn from/about the archaeological dig? - What is the importance of historical artefacts? - Understand the Anglo-Saxon and Viking struggle for power in England.
+- What did the Anglo Saxons bring to Great Britain that we still use today? - Use a range of sources to decide if Alfred the Great was really great? - Analyse artefacts from Sutton Hoo - What is Sutton Hoo and who discovered this historical site?
+What can we learn from/about the archaeological dig? - What is the importance of historical artefacts? - Understand the ongoing Anglo-Saxon and Viking struggle for power in England.